lucasgrjn/DeviceLayout.jl/docs/src/geometrylevel.md

 refs(cs)
 ```

-Of course, eventually we'll want to turn this into a `Cell`.
+Eventually, we'll still want to turn this into a `Cell`.
 Since we were using named `SemanticMeta` layers, we just need to specify how to convert them to `GDSMeta`:

 ```@example 1
 layer_record = Dict(:bridge => GDSMeta(1), :metal_negative => GDSMeta())